 A fast, economical and secure way to respond to employee DSARs in the UK, in accordance with data protection laws.

-Employers are typically receiving an increasing number of employee DSARs.
-Responding to these types of request can be an extremely time-consuming – and in some cases, a complex – exercise.
+Employers have been receiving an increasing number of employee DSARs.
+Responding to these types of request can be an extremely time-consuming – and, in some cases, a complex – exercise.
 An employee can ask their employer to provide them with a copy of all of their personal data processed about them, which could include emails, documents, call recordings, CCTV footage and so on.

-- Legal position – Employers will need legal advice to help red flag issues relating to third party personal data, commercially sensitive data, data that is subject to legal privilege and on issues relating to a tribunal claim.
+Legal position – Employers will need legal advice to help red flag issues relating to third-party personal data, commercially sensitive data and data that is subject to legal privilege, as well as on issues relating to a tribunal claim.

 Employers generally have only one month to respond to a DSAR, including providing the employee with a copy of their data.
-If the employer fails to do so, it may trigger a complaint to the Information Commissioner’s Office (ICO), asserting a breach of data protection laws.
-This in turn, could lead to unwanted attention from the ICO, including an investigation and possible enforcement action, including fines.
+If the employer fails to do so, it may trigger a complaint to the ICO, asserting a breach of data protection laws.
+This, in turn, could lead to unwanted attention from the ICO, including an investigation and possible enforcement action, such as fines.